Geoid: Formulation

-(An analogous relationship exists between normal heights and the quasigeoid.)
+(An analogous relationship exists between normal heights and the quasigeoid, which disregards local density variations.)

+In practice, many handheld GPS receivers interpolate N in a pre-computed geoid map (a lookup table).

 So a GPS receiver on a ship may, during the course of a long voyage, indicate height variations, even though the ship will always be at sea level (neglecting the effects of tides).
 That is because GPS satellites, orbiting about the center of gravity of the Earth, can measure heights only relative to a geocentric reference ellipsoid.
 To obtain one's orthometric height, a raw GPS reading must be corrected.
 Conversely, height determined by spirit leveling from a tide gauge, as in traditional land surveying, is closer to orthometric height.
-Modern GPS receivers have a grid implemented in their software by which they obtain, from the current position, the height of the geoid (e.g. the EGM-96 geoid) over the World Geodetic System (WGS) ellipsoid.
+Modern GPS receivers have a grid implemented in their software by which they obtain, from the current position, the height of the geoid (e.g., the EGM96 geoid) over the World Geodetic System (WGS) ellipsoid.
 They are then able to correct the height above the WGS ellipsoid to the height above the EGM96 geoid.
-When height is not zero on a ship, the discrepancy is due to other factors such as ocean tides, atmospheric pressure (meteorological effects), local sea surface topography and measurement uncertainties.
+When height is not zero on a ship, the discrepancy is due to other factors such as ocean tides, atmospheric pressure (meteorological effects), local sea surface topography, and measurement uncertainties.